CleverCloud/clever-cloud.com/en/about/index.md

 ---
 ## Scalability and pay-as-you-go hosting: Clever Cloud's solution

 Clever Cloud (created in 2010) is a startup based in Nantes.
-The hosting platform builded by Clever Cloud required tree years of R&D, in order to run languages like Java, Scala, Ruby and PHP.
+The hosting platform builded by Clever Cloud required three years of R&D, in order to run languages like Java, Scala, Ruby and PHP.

 Clever Cloud is an active member of the association Atlantic 2.0, the network of professionals in information technology and communications, a reference in the